Robert Lisle, 1st Baron Lisle of Rougemont: Life

 On 22 December 1336, in consideration of his 'enfeebled state', the King (Edward III) provided that he should not in future be compelled to aid the King in his wars, attend Parliament or councils, or be appointed to office; nonetheless, he was several times on commissions of the peace in Cambridgeshire until 15 March 1341, and was summoned to a council in February 1342.

 His wife, Margaret, died in the summer of 1339 as he was about to travel to the continent on the King’s service, and after her death, he entered the Franciscan order, as a result of which, on 23 March 1342, his lands were taken into the King’s hands.
 According to Cokayne, he 'appears to have been ordained priest'.
 He died 4 January 1344, and was buried in the choir of the Franciscan church in London.

 He was the owner of an illuminated manuscript, the Lisle Psalter, now Arundel 83 in the British Library, given by him to his daughter Audrey, a nun, who stipulated that after her death it should go to her sister, Aubrey, also a nun, and after Aubrey's death to Chicksands Priory, which had been built on land given by the de Lisle family near their manor at Campton, Bedfordshire.
 The manuscript was owned by the antiquary Lord William Howard (d.1640), younger son of Thomas Howard, 4th Duke of Norfolk (d.1572), who was likely responsible for binding the Lisle Psalter with the Howard Psalter and Hours.

 Marriage and issue

-He married, about 9 July 1301, Margaret de Beauchamp, daughter of Sir Walter de Beauchamp (d.
+He married, about 9 July 1301, Margaret de Beauchamp, daughter of Walter de Beauchamp (d.
 16 February 1303) of Alcester, Warwickshire, by Alice de Tony, daughter of Roger de Tony, by whom he had three sons and four daughters: